ConductorOne/baton-jira/README.md

 # Prerequisites

 This connector uses Jira Basic Auth, requiring an email address and API token.
+The connector supports both **regular user accounts** and **Atlassian service accounts** (emails look like `<my-service-account>@serviceaccount.atlassian.com`).
 To use this connector, you need:

 1. **Appropriate Permissions**: The account used needs permissions for the operations below (admin privileges provide all these, but more granular permissions can work too):
    - View users, groups, and projects